jacinyan/retro_techs/README.md

 Order-Items：The only independent attribute on the table is the selected item quantity.
 The rest are item_id, cart_id, and order_id foreign keys.
 In this case, order_id's not null constraint is removed to facilitate interim data transfer.

+Particularly, there is a role column for authorisation with Cancancan via Rails console.
+Correspondingly, there is a user_id column in items table for authorisation implementation.

 # Description of ActiveRecord Associations

 The most distinct association is the one between User and Order.
 It is a one-to-many association where a user may or may not have an order, yet an order exists on the condition a user exists.